-There were no major changes to the ExxonMobil FEP or Shell FNGL during 2022 that would be anticipated to adversely affect local air quality.
-In August 2022 Shell FNGL installed a new elevated flare tip, which is primarily expected to minimise noise.
-Progress is being made on the enclosed ground flare at ExxonMobil FEP.
+There were no major changes to the ExxonMobil FEP or Shell FNGL during 2023 that would be anticipated to adversely affect local air quality.
+In June 2023 a new ExxonMobil fully Enclosed Ground Flare (EGF) became operational, which is primarily expected to reduce light, noise and vibration.